ChanStacker/chanstacker.github.io/_posts/2022-01-21-kafka-producer.markdown

 categories: Kafka
 ---

-On this page we wil talk about kafka producer.
+Creating a kafka producer can be as simple as the code below:

-{% highlight csharp %}
+{% highlight csharp linenos %}
 static void Produce(string topic, ClientConfig config) {
     using (var producer = new ProducerBuilder<string, string>(config).Build())